AI-Enola/PUBLIC-IP-ADDRESS-ALERT-AUTOMATION/README.md

 To use this script :

-  Activate Python virtual environment : source py_prog/bin/activate Start script : ./py_prog/bin/python3 main.py
+  Start script : python3 main.py

   Enjoy !